 SU Email & mySU

 Your SU email is incredibly important for you to check often.
 Faculty, staff and students all communicate through SU email, and you don't want to miss anything!
 Other important dates, deadlines and news are often posted on our intranet, mySU.

 The Office of First-Year Experience prides itself on keeping first-year students informed of all the upcoming deadlines, events and opportunities available specifically for first-year students.
-Other information often included in the newsletters includes tips for academic achievement such as study skills and time management, as well as workshops to put tips into practice.
+Over the summer, we send out weekly News Feeds to answer questions you didn't even know you had!
+Below we have archived our News Feeds for your convenience.

 For the most up-to-date information, as well as just plain fun posts, we highly encourage you to follow our social media.
 We are available on various platforms for you to choose from:

 Our whole campus is a learning environment—not just the classroom!
 Discuss current events with friends in your residence hall or the commuter student lounge, attend award-winning lectures, speakers and performances, and so much more!

 Wondering where you'll live and learn your first year?
 Read more about Housing & Residence Life, and complete your Housing Preference form when it comes to your SU inbox.

 Perspectives Course & Common Reading